Leland Giovannelli, co-director:

 A gift of any size can contribute to program goals.
 Your gifts can subsidize a student visit to the CU Opera, contribute to framing an exceptionally fine student art reproduction, or help pay for course readers to keep student book costs down.
 There are many easy ways to support Herbst, including automatic payments from your credit card, a pledge over three to five years, or an online gift now!

-If you would like additional information on giving to Herbst Humanities, please contact Senior Director of Development Ann Scott at 303-735-2562.
+If you would like additional information on giving to Herbst Humanities, please contact our Senior Director of Development at email@example.com.
 Thank you!

 What are Scot Douglass, Hardy Fredricksmeyer, Anja Lange, Athanasios Moulakis, and Diane Sieber up to now?
 We've got exciting news for you!